dmazine/rpg/README.md

-# Text Based Role Player Game
+# Text Based Role Playing Game

 This is a simple text based RPG built for studying purposes.